 No relevant human studies were identified from literature searches.
 A table of relevant available animal studies using the inhalation and dermal routes of exposure is provided below (Table 1).
-Full, original reports of most of these studies were obtained for review.
 The controlling regulations specify that "the NOEL shall be based on the most sensitive study deemed to be of sufficient quality" (22 CCR 12803(a)(7)).
-The studies providing the appropriate NOELs for inhalation and dermal MADLs were Staples (1990), and BASF (1993b), respectively.
+The studies providing the appropriate NOELs for inhalation and dermal MADLs were

+Saillenfait et al. (2003), and BASF (1993b), respectively.
 The basis for selection of these studies is discussed below.

-Nine inhalation studies were available, one in Himalayan rabbits and eight in rats.
+Ten inhalation studies were available, one in Himalayan rabbits and nine in rats.
 The inhalation exposures were to vapor, aerosol or vapor/aerosol mixtures.
 Several of the rat studies reported effects at about 150 ppm, the maximum concentration for NMP in the vapor phase at room temperature.
 Higher air concentrations used in other studies resulted in aerosol or combination vapor/aerosol exposures at room temperature.
 Aerosol could also be directly generated at lower air concentrations.
 Of the inhalation studies in Table 1, only that of Lee et al. (1987) applied the chemical as an aerosol.